sprinteiro/spark-cluster-docker/README.md

 ## Build the Docker image.
 ---

-1.Create a directory, change to the new directory, and clone the project from Git.
+__1. Create a directory, change to the new directory, and clone the project from Git.__

 ```shell
 $ mkdir spark-cluster-docker